-George has been in a mental hospital for 3 years and is finally ready to go out into the real world again.
-Eddie Dash, a dedicated con-man, is supposed to keep him out of trouble, but ...
+George has been in a mental hospital for three years and is finally ready to go out into the real world again.
+Eddie Dash, a dedicated con man, is supposed to keep him out of trouble, but ...
 See full summary »

 Joe Braxton is an ex-con who has been given a second chance to freedom after violating his probation.
 He has been hired by a school teacher named Vivian Perry to repair and drive an old ...
 See full summary »

 Completely innocent man, Michael Jordon, is drawn into a web of government secrets when a girl carrying a mysterious package gets into a taxi with him.
 When she's later murdered, Michael becomes the chief suspect and goes on the run.